 Car parts expired.Nothing lasts forever.
 Not even auto parts.
-Our checklist of what will need replacing.
+Here's our checklist on what will need replacing.

 Although it isn't a habit with most of us, checking the date of manufacture or expiry date of anything one buys is a generally wise thing to do.
-And believe it or not, this advice pertains to car parts and accessories too.
-Like all things man-made, these too have a fi nite life after which they may either not work as effectively as they should or even require immediate replacement.
+And believe it or not, this advice applies to car parts and accessories too.
+Like all things man-made, these too have a finite life, after which they may either not work as effectively as they should or even require immediate replacement.

 A typical belief is that if your car is maintained properly it will keep working just as well.
 But one needs to get out of the “don’t-fix-it-if-it-isn't-broken” mind frame, as running a car with aging components will surely invite bigger servicing bills later.
 This happens as the aging part affects the proper working of other components which then start to age at a much faster pace than normal.

 Here is a checklist for those who believe that car parts, last as long as the car's life.

 1. Child Seats

 Child seats are not made to last forever.
 Over time the base of the seat can develop cracks which may shatter in a crash, and belts can become slightly elastic after years of use.
 Most seats have the date of expiry or manufacture stamped on the seat base.
 As a general rule the seat will expire 6 years after the date of manufacture.

 2. AC Refrigerant

 Ideally, the car conditioner should be checked on an annual basis.
 One should check the air conditioning system in the vehicle if the air coming out of the AC vents is not cold enough (it should be really cold).
 Nonetheless a gas recharge is recommended from time to time.